azrsh/Cerke-Online/README.en.md

 Cerke-Online is a desktop application for cerke(机戦/パイグ将棋/cet2kaik).
 See [The standardized rule in english](https://sites.google.com/view/cet2kaik/the-standardized-rule-in-english?authuser=0) for details of cerke.
-Sorry, This project is still an alpha version, and many features are not implemented.
+Sorry, This project is still an beta version, and many features are not implemented.

 # Download
 Build by yourself：Load this repository as a Unity Project.